GeertRoks/geertroksdotcom-Portfoliosite/README.md

     - [x] projects page filtering via query
     - [x] rewrite tag query to tag path
   - [x] footer
+  - [ ] Make projects load staticaly on the server (ie. remove client-only tags, but without the hydration error popping up)
   - [ ] integrate more of primary color into projects, single project and contact pages
+  - [ ] fix card date (move it to right upper corner, just below the image)
+  - [ ] fix nav bar scroll issue with long scrolls (it disappears at a random time; probably because of a wrapper for the footer and overflow in the wrong div) It acctually looks good though, but has to be implementent in a more asteatically pleasing way then.
+For example disappear when passing the tags in a post and reapearing when scrolling up (firefox style)
+  - [x] make copyright year dependent on current year
-  - [ ] mobile friendly site
+  - [x] mobile friendly site
+    - [x] make nav bar take less height in mobile view
-    - [ ] make project page image take less height in mobile view
+    - [x] make project page image take less height in mobile view
-    - [ ] give text a little margin in mobile view
+    - [x] give text a little margin in mobile view
-    - [ ] fix navbar mobile menu drop down behavior into overlay behavior
+    - [x] fix navbar mobile menu drop down behavior into overlay behavior
-    - [ ] fix footer in mobile form
+    - [x] fix footer in mobile form

 #### Production:
   - [ ] dockerize project